tim-fan/festivity_maps/README.md

   <figcaption>A selection of festively decorated houses, ranked in terms of festivity using clip (top-left = most festive).
 Clip has done a good job of detecting the festive houses (note most images in the dataset do not contain decorated houses).
 However the ranking is questionable - some lower effort displays are ranked above more impressive ones.</figcaption>
 </figure>

 Now it is 2025, dinov3 is out, I have a bit of time.
-Here I look at using dino patch embeddings to produce a dense fesitvity map, which I can agregate over the image to more acurately quantify festivity.
+Here I look at using dino patch embeddings to produce a dense festivity map, which I can aggregate over the image to more accurately quantify festivity.

 ## New approach: DINOv3 segmentation